pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 Fetching credentials for cluster pega-platform.
 Context set for cluster pega-platform.
 ```

-If you need to use a Bearer Token Access Credentials instead of this credential file, see the Pivotal document, [Accessing Dashboard](https://docs.pivotal.io/pks/1-3/access-dashboard.html).

 5. To use the kubectl command to view the VM nodes, including cluster names and status, enter: